top of page

 Principle of Double Materiality

-Double materiality is grounded in the same principles as single materiality: the identification of significant issues that can influence investor decisions.
+Double materiality is grounded in the same principles as single materiality: identifying significant issues that can influence investor decisions.
 However, it consists of two distinct types of materiality, corresponding to internal and external perspectives on the sustainability of a company's activities:

-• Financial Materiality (Outside-In), which is akin to single materiality, examines the impact of environmental and societal issues on a company's economic performance.
-In other words, it identifies how changes in social and environmental conditions can affect the company's activities, as well as the economic opportunities that these conditions may offer for the company's sector.
+• Financial Materiality (Outside-In): This examines how environmental and social issues impact a company's economic performance.
+It identifies how deteriorating social and environmental conditions might affect the company’s activities and what economic opportunities these conditions might present for the sector.

-• Impact Materiality (Inside-Out), assesses the impact of a company's activities on the environment and society.
-It involves identifying all the issues that are relevant to include in the sustainability report, such as greenhouse gas emissions, human rights, resource management, diversity and inclusion, business ethics, and more.
+• Impact Materiality (Inside-Out): This evaluates the impact of the company's activities on the environment and society.
+It involves identifying relevant issues to include in sustainability reports, such as greenhouse gas emissions, human rights, resource management, diversity and inclusion, and business ethics.

 Double materiality assessment, a prerequisite for CSRD